graphql-markdown/graphql-markdown/CONTRIBUTING.md

 * `smoke` (aka `e2e`) for testing the whole plugin behavior.
 If your changes affect the CLI or options then you will need to update those tests.

-  > The tests run within a Docker container.
+  > The tests run within a Docker container using Earthly.

 ### Build documentation